Skip to primary navigation Skip to content Skip to footer

 Southern Fife drive-through

-A royal dream: Edinburgh
+A Royal Dream: Edinburgh

-Credit: VisitScotland / Kenny Lam
+Photo: VisitScotland – Kenny Lam

 We leave Fife to head south, cross one of the suggestive bridges on the Firth of Forth (one of which, currently closed, dates back to 1890) and hit the dazzling capital of Scotland: Edinburgh.
-Needless to say that this urban pearl is one of the most visited locations in the UK: from its world-famous castle, the fascinating architecture to its vibrant cultural life (with a whole lot of international festivals taking place here in August), the city is almost a compulsory destination for anyone visiting Scotland.
+Needless to say, this urban pearl is one of the most visited locations in the UK: from its world-famous castle, the fascinating architecture, to its vibrant cultural life (with a whole lot of international festivals taking place here in August), the city is almost a compulsory destination for anyone visiting Scotland.

 Photo: Holyrood Distillery

-However, the capital is not the only city experiencing an incredible whisky surge.
+Nevertheless, the capital is not the only city experiencing an incredible whisky surge.

 Rolling on the river: Glasgow

-Photo: The Glasgow Distillery Company
+Photo: Glasgow Distillery Company

-Photo: Clydeside Distillery
+Photo: The Clydeside Distillery

 Photo: Bladnoch Distillery